The Micromax Story

 Now, picture that time and contrast it with the most recent diwali advertisement of Micromax featuring Hugh Jackman.
 A complete change.
 And this just doesn’t reflect in their aspirations in terms of the marketing campaign, but the numbers speak for themselves.
 They currently hold the second spot at 22% market share.
 Commendable, the way they have grown.
 IDC’s (International Data Centre which tracks technology data) Q2 results compilation showed that the company had a 22 percent market share in the Indian smartphone market.
 While the revenue as of 2011-12 stands at Rs 1,978 crore or Rs 19.78 billion.

 There are of course no quick and fast rules for this ascent.
 A number of factors have contributed to this growth, which are slowly propelling them onto bigger heights.
-Some of the notable reasons may be put may be put down as:
+Some of the notable reasons may be put may be put down to know how the micromax story shaped up:

 1. Using china as a manufacturing base: Micromax took pains to mark out those manufacturers in China who were working with global brands like Apple and Samsung.
 For instance FoxConn manufactures the handsets for Micromax too now.
 This has put Micromax in a better position to compete with other big brand by ensuring quality products.